 The Minority Report and Other Classic Stories by Philip K. Dick

-Have you watched Blade Runner?
+Have you watched the films Blade Runner?
 Total Recall?
 Minority Report?
-All these movies and more are based on Philip K. Dick stories.
-He’s a master of dystopia but warning: his depictions of women will definitely induce some eye rolls and frustration.
+All these movies and more are based on Philip K. Dick’s stories.
+He’s a master of dystopian fiction.
+Even though I love reading his stories, fair warning that his depictions of women can definitely induce some eye rolls.

 “The Ones Who Walk Away from Omelas” by Ursula K. Le Guin

 Ursula K. Le Guin often depicted dystopias and problematic utopias in her fiction.
 This beautiful story won Le Guin the Hugo in 1974 and is often taught in classrooms It’s about a seemingly perfect city that has one dark secret everyone knows.

 The master of short stories tackles a dystopian prison system in “Escape from Spiderhead.”
 This short story also appears in the Tenth of December, a wonderful collection.

 Brave New Worlds edited by John Joseph Adams

 If you really want a dystopian fix, read this anthology of 33 dystopian short stories.
 It contains several of the stories on this list, including “Minority Report,” “The Ones Who Walk Away from Omelas,” and “Harrison Bergeron”

 Nominated for a Hugo Award, “Damage” explores a fighter spacecraft’s memory and its revulsion of war.
 It’s a unique take on an AI perspective in a dystopian world.